Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Sorry, Harry.
 I suppose you're entitled to sleep a bit late.
 When's the grand opening?"

 With a proud grin, Harry replied, "In one week.
 Remus and Sirius are getting the shop all ready.
 I'll have to handle organizing the warehouse once I get out of here."

 About that time, several owls flew into the Great Hall carrying the mail.
 One, a snowy owl, swooped down right in front of Harry, who was filling up his plate.
-"Good morning, girl," he said while giving Hedwig a piece of bacon.
+"Good morning, girl," he greeted while giving Hedwig a piece of bacon.
 He untied a parchment from her leg that said it was from Marauder's Quidditch Goods.
 Before he could open it, another owl landed in front of him, bearing a parchment with the insignia of Puddlemere United.
 "How many times do I have to say no to these people?" he asked with a sigh.

 "Apparently at least one more time," replied his fiancé.
 "You've got to admit that any team that contracted you would double their crowds and revenues."

 "Just so people can see the guy who wasted that idiot," hissed Harry.

 "He wasn't an idiot," replied Padma, in Ravenclaw lecture mode.
 "You simply were ready for him, and he knew it.
 He attacked the train to force a confrontation because he knew you were growing stronger by the day.
 He probably hoped you'd have been injured in the crash."

 "Your hard work paid off," added Hermione.
 "Just imagine if you hadn't been preparing for that fight.
 It could've taken years to beat him.
 The war could still be going on now."

 "Especially if Dumbledore and Bones hadn't taken care of most of the Horcruxes," whispered Padma, making sure not to be overheard talking about those darkest of objects.